MatthewDelong/README.md/README.md

 Image editors :-

-- Toolwiz for cropping and rezising.
+- Toolwiz for cropping and resizing.
 - Quoosh for reducing file size.

 Mobile phone used for:-